Notifications

 }

-, you must define a toDashboard
+Before sending the notification, you must also define a toDashboard

 method in the notification class.